 VLC Media Player for Android has been available as a beta application for some time now.
 The app supports many of the features of the famous desktop version of VLC including out-of-the-box playing of many video and audio formats, support for DVD ISO images, a media library, and support for subtitles and multi-track audio.

-Some features however are not ready or available at all in the beta.
-This includes hardware decoding on most devices for example.
+Some features however are not ready or available at all in the beta; this includes hardware decoding on most devices for example, a feature that improves playback performance by using the capabilities of the device's hardware.

 Videolan, the company behind VLC has just released VLC for Android stable.
 The confusing thing about the release is that the company released a new app and did not update the beta app to stable.